55 Corgi Facts That Make Them The Best Pets

-They Look Like Cartoon Characters
+53. Corgis Look Like Cartoon Characters

 With their goofy grins, expressive eyes, and wildly ungraceful movements, there’s very little to separate a corgi from a cartoon.
 Fun fact: an animated film called The Queen’s Corgi, which follows the adventures of the Queen’s favorite canine, Rex, is currently in post-production and due to hit theaters next year.

-They Are Adorable When Mixed With Any Breed
+54. Corgi Dogs Are Adorable When Mixed With Any Breed

 Corgis are especially cute as mixed breeds, because they just look like a corgi disguised as another breed.
 Like this corgi golden retriever, who looks like a corgi that put on a golden retriever costume twice her size.

-Did We Mentions Their Butts?
+55. Did We Mention Their Butts?